 Additionally, polyurea is U.V. stable whereas epoxy is not.
 This means that your coating will not amber (yellow tint) over time when exposed to sunlight.
 This is a typical complaint about epoxy paint kits.

 Coating thickness is another issue.
 Most epoxy garage floor kits have a dry film thickness of only 2-3 mils when applied at the standard coverage rates.
-Thin coatings such as these can sometimes create cosmetic issues with the color looking inconsistent (blotchy) due to the coating being absorbed at different rates into the concrete.
+Thin coatings such as these can sometimes create cosmetic issues with the color looking inconsistent and blotchy.
+This is due to the coating being absorbed at different rates into the concrete.

 Benefits of single-part polyurea coatings